venkanna37/Turf.js-Examples/README.md

 --dates | comma separated UTC format start and end dates.
 If end date is not supplied, filters start date + 24 hours.
 --count | prints count of filtered features to stdout.
 --geojson | path to write geojson, overwrites existing file.
+--bbox | To get the data only in bbox area
 --help | print usage instructions.

 ### Examples